mrkllvc/jekyll-customization/README.md

+# jekyll-test

+Repository for testing Jekyll setup where the site is built locally, source and site are then pushed to separate branches main and gh-pages respectively.

+Using default minima theme with only added `assets/main.scss` to enable dark mode by turning on or off dark mode in the OS.

-# How-to
+## How-to
-Build Jekyll site locally and push source code and site to separate branches: main and gh-pages on GitHub.
-Mainly following the answer [here](https://stackoverflow.com/a/28252200).
+Build Jekyll site locally and push source code and site to separate branches: main and gh-pages on GitHub mainly following the answer [here](https://stackoverflow.com/a/28252200).

-Initialize the repository and jekyll code base:
+First, initialize the repository and Jekyll code base:
 ```bash
 $ mkdir jekyll-test && cd jekyll-test
 $ git init --initial-branch=main